 Introducing baby to sibling

 When thinking about how you’re going to go about introducing baby to sibling, books are a great place to start.
 They give kids an age-appropriate understanding of what’s going on with mom and what it means to be a big sibling.
-A general Google search for “sibling books” provides several options.
+A general search for “sibling books” provides several options.

 Additionally, try including siblings in preparation activities.
 Picking out toys and clothes for the baby or helping with nursery decoration can keep them engaged and excited.